*Dates for the next edition will be announced in the autumn*

 - There will be a series of unmanned selfie checkpoints along the route

-- The finishing cut-off is 20:00 on Wednesday 6th September
+- The finishing cut-off is Wednesday 10th September

 - Live tracking will be provided by Follow My Challenge using GPS trackers